-Any business owner with a fundamental knowledge of SEO knows that keywords are vital to digital success.
+Any business owner with a fundamental knowledge of search engine optimisation knows that keywords are vital to digital success.
 When consumers use search engines like Google, they search for specific phrases and words, and these keywords create the link between the consumer and a well-optimised website.

 A solid keyword strategy will increase the possibility of being featured on a search engine’s results page.
 With this notion in mind, it is important to understand how your strategy is performing through the use of keyword tracking tools.
 However, there are so many tracking tools available that it can be hard to tell which one is best for your business.